+X = the arithmetic mean of all

+$$x_i$$

-$$X$$ = the arithmetic mean of all x{i} , i.e. $X = \sum{i=1}^{N} x{i} \, / \, N.$
+, i.e. $X = \sum{i=1}^{N} x_i / N$.

 (3) Check whether any emission estimate is greater than the arithmetic mean plus twice the SD.
-If so, remove such estimate(s) ('outliers') from the dataset and go back to step (1) above using the reduced dataset.
-Emissions that are smaller than the mean minus twice the SD should not be removed from the dataset as this would lead to the expectation of net credits.
+If so, remove such estimate(s) ("outliers") from the dataset and go back to step (1) above using the reduced dataset.
+Emissions smaller than the mean minus twice the SD should not be removed from the dataset as this would lead to the expectation of net credits.

-When no further outliers can be identified, the arithmetic mean and twice the SD, as calculated in the last step of the iterative process, define the background level and the margin, respectively.
+When no further outliers can be identified, the arithmetic mean and twice the standard deviation calculated in the last step of the iterative process define the background level and the margin, respectively.